Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 The Memory Worth Making

 The Edinburgh Fringe is a gift to families who know where to look.
-The hour our daughter spent watching a Polish street magician on the Royal Mile and being chosen as his volunteer.
-The Comedy Club for Kids at Gilded Balloon where our 8-year-old was the youngest in the audience and laughed until she could not breathe.
+The hour Lila spent watching a Polish street magician on the Royal Mile and being chosen as his volunteer.
+The Comedy Club for Kids at Gilded Balloon where she was the youngest in the audience and laughed until she couldn't breathe.
 The puppet show in a former subway station that cost 8 pounds and turned into the best 45 minutes of the trip.
 The bagpiper at Edinburgh Castle.

 Pack the rain jacket.
 Bring the cash for tipping.
 Book three shows.
 Let the rest find you on the Royal Mile.